We are the CFPC

 Researchers – CFPC members depend on evolving evidence every day to support how they care for their patients.
 Through our research department and the Section of Researchers (SOR) we produce, synthesize, and transfer the results of research—the evidence—into best practice approaches to patient care.
 Learn more about the CFPC’s published research and upcoming initiatives.

-Special Interests – The Communities of Practice in Family Medicine (CPFM) support family physicians in comprehensive care family practices with various programs that address areas of special interest to our members.
+Special Interests – The Member Interest Groups Section (MIGS) support family physicians in comprehensive care family practices with various programs that address areas of special interest to our members.
 Learn more about the different committees and what they can do for you.

 Early-Career – The First Five Years in Family Practice (FFYFP) Committee addresses some of the key challenges identified by newer members, and assists them with resources and both national and provincial Facebook groups for peer networking.
 Learn more about what the CFPC can do for you in your early years of practice.